rothirschtec/Key-Distribution-Center/README.md

     ./cert-info STORE/certs/your.cert.pem

-The scripts are all selfexplaing an create configuration files inside CONFIGS
+The scripts are all selfexplaining an create configuration files inside CONFIGS